zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 # Multispecies Stratified Survey Optimization for Gulf of Alaska Groundfishes

-This repository is provides the code used for an In Prep NOAA Technical Memorandum manuscript by Zack S. Oyafuso, Lewis A.K.
-Barnett and Stan Kotwicki entitled "..."
+This repository is provides the code used for an In Prep NOAA Technical Memorandum manuscript by Zack Oyafuso, Lewis Barnett, Margaret Siple, and Stan Kotwicki entitled "..."

 ## Requirements